Emerging Perspective: Can Low Stomach Acid Lead to GERD?

-Medically Reviewed by Dr. Sony Sherpa (MBBS) - September 19, 2023
+Originally Medically Reviewed by Dr. Sony Sherpa, (MBBS) - September 19, 2023

 Understanding Acid Reflux

-The lower esophageal sphincter (LES) is a muscular valve located at the junction between the esophagus and the stomach.
+The lower esophageal sphincter (LES) is a muscular valve found at the junction between the esophagus and the stomach.
 Its main job is to regulate the flow of food and prevent stomach contents, including stomach acid, from moving upward into the esophagus.
 This valve is a critical component of the digestive system, acting as a safeguard against acid reflux.

 The LES normally relaxes briefly when food is consumed to allow food to enter the stomach.
-Once food has entered the stomach, the LES should contract and tighten, creating a strong barrier to prevent stomach acid and partially digested food from escaping back into the esophagus.
+Once food has entered the stomach, the LES should contract and tighten, creating a strong barrier to stop stomach acid and partially digested food from escaping back into the esophagus.
 This mechanism ensures that the acidic contents of the stomach remain where they belong, facilitating proper digestion without causing harm to the sensitive lining of the esophagus.

-Symptoms of Acid Reflux
+Symptoms of Acid reflux

 The symptoms of acid reflux can range in severity from moderate to incapacitating and have many different manifestations.
 Common symptoms include:

-- Heartburn
+-

-- Regurgitation
+-

 Individuals with acid reflux may experience the involuntary return of stomach contents, including acidic liquid and partially digested food, into the throat or mouth.
 A sour or bitter aftertaste may result from regurgitation, which is another hallmark symptom of acid reflux.